 There are two fees - a monthly fee and a one-time fee.
 These charges are charged by the Campaign Registry, and we agree that they are ridiculously high.
 Unfortunately these fees are unavoidable :(.

-You can see the SMS Registration fees here: https://login.skyetel.com/#billing/rates.
+--> You can view your SMS Registration fees here: https://login.skyetel.com/#billing/rates.